bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/informatics_on_high_throughput_sequencing_data_2016.md

  rm *

  # Create symbolic links for all of the files contained in the Module2 directory
- # this includes the hg19 genome, the FASTQ files, and dbSNP annotation
+ # this includes the hg19 genome and the FASTQ files

  ln -s ~/CourseData/HT_data/Module2/* .
  ls